Kane (wrestler): World Heavyweight Champion (2010–2011)

-Re-masking and Team Hell No (2011–2013)
+Remasking (2011–2012)

-Beginning in November 2011, WWE began airing vignettes featuring Kane and a burning red mask and ending with the words "Kane Resurrected" appearing on screen.
-Kane returned on the December 12 episode of Raw wearing a metallic mask and new ring attire inspired by the incisions of a postmortem human body after an autopsy.
+Beginning in November, WWE began airing vignettes featuring Kane and a burning red mask and ending with the words "Kane Resurrected" appearing on screen.
+Kane returned on the December 12 episode of Raw SuperShow wearing a metallic mask and new ring attire inspired by the incisions of a postmortem human body after an autopsy.
 He interrupted the main event between Mark Henry and John Cena, attacking Cena before removing the metallic mask to reveal a new red mask and turning heel once again.
 Kane continued to attack Cena in the following weeks, claiming he wanted Cena to "embrace the hate" from Cena's detractors, rather than try to "Rise Above Hate", as Cena's T-shirt proclaimed.
 Kane also attacked and injured Cena's ally Zack Ryder.
-Kane and Cena fought to a double countout at the Royal Rumble.
+Kane and Cena fought to a double countout at the Royal Rumble on January 29, 2012.
 After the match, Kane attacked Ryder with a Tombstone Piledriver and then he chokeslammed Cena.
 On February 19 at Elimination Chamber, Cena defeated Kane in an Ambulance match to end the feud.
 In March, Kane initiated a feud with Randy Orton by attacking him.
 Kane later explained that he needed to feel like a monster again, and believed that defeating Orton would allow him to do that.
-Orton retaliated in the following weeks, leading to a match at WrestleMania XXVIII, which Kane won.
+Orton retaliated in the following weeks, leading to a match at WrestleMania XXVIII on April 1, which Kane won.
 In a rematch on the following SmackDown, Orton defeated Kane in a No Disqualification match.
-After Kane attacked Orton and his father, "Cowboy" Bob Orton, the pair faced off at Extreme Rules, in a Falls Count Anywhere match, which Orton won by utilizing a steel chair.
-At the Over the Limit pre-show, Kane defeated Zack Ryder.
+After Kane attacked Orton and his father, "Cowboy" Bob Orton, the pair faced off at Extreme Rules on April 29, in a Falls Count Anywhere match, which Orton won by utilizing a steel chair.
+At the Over the Limit preshow on May 20, Kane defeated Zack Ryder.

+Team Hell No (2012–2013)

 Kane then engaged in a three-way feud with WWE Champion CM Punk and Daniel Bryan after Bryan interfered in a non-title match between Kane and Punk to frame Punk for attacking Kane with a steel chair.
 On the June 1 episode of SmackDown, a WWE Championship match between Kane and Punk ended in a double disqualification after Bryan attacked both men.
-On the June 4 episode of Raw, Kane beat CM Punk in a non-title match, and on the June 22 episode of SmackDown, Kane defeated Daniel Bryan.
+On the June 4 episode of Raw SuperShow, Kane beat CM Punk in a non-title match.
 Meanwhile, Bryan's jilted ex-girlfriend AJ Lee turned her affections to both Punk and Kane.
-The feud culminated in a triple threat match at No Way Out, where Punk retained the WWE Championship after AJ distracted Kane.
-At Raw 1000, Kane turned face once again when he was saved by his brother The Undertaker from an attack by Jinder Mahal, Drew McIntyre, Tyler Reks, Curt Hawkins, Hunico and Camacho.
-At SummerSlam, Kane was defeated by Bryan.
+The feud culminated in a triple threat match at No Way Out on June 17, where Punk retained the WWE Championship after AJ distracted Kane.
+On the 1000th episode of Raw on July 23, Kane turned face once again when he was saved by his brother The Undertaker from an attack by Jinder Mahal, Drew McIntyre, Tyler Reks, Curt Hawkins, Hunico and Camacho.
+At SummerSlam on August 19, Kane was defeated by Bryan.